Masters Certificate of Professional Development in Medicines Use in Cancer

 To provide clinical knowledge and skills that are relevant to the needs of healthcare professionals working with medicines in oncology and to facilitate the professional development of the student, including fostering development of an enquiring, open-minded attitude, tempered with scientific discipline for oncology, which encourages lifelong learning.

-It is anticipated that you will complete the course in one calendar year.
+It is anticipated that you will complete the course in 10 months.

 The programme structure is in line with the LJMU Academic Framework.
 The programme is composed of two module that each have a credit value of 10 credits.
 In order to obtain an MCPD, students must pass both modules.